‘Dance Moms’ Abby Lee Miller Still Rules As ‘Source Of Drama’ As Stars Chloe & Christi Lukasiak Tell All

 Dance Moms diva Abby Lee Miller is now behind bars, but the famous dance teacher is still having an impact on the popular reality TV show and her former students.
-On Tuesday, season 8 premiered, showcasing what marks the last round of Dance Moms episodes for coach Abby Lee Miller.
+On Tuesday, Season 8 premiered, showcasing what marks the last round of Dance Moms episodes for coach Abby Lee Miller.
 Now two of the stars, mother and daughter duo Chloe and Christi Lukasiak, are telling all, and sharing that when it comes to the influence of Abby Lee, Lifetime’s competition dance show remains the same, according to People.

 Christi, 40, was blunt about how Miller affects her students.